 Be sure to check your league rules, but the consensus rules for the waiver wire is pretty standard.
 Tuesday morning is when the player pool for unclaimed players opens up.
 This differs from the free agent market.
 Players that can be claimed on waivers meant that they were previously on another owner’s team.
 Some leagues will set rules to where any unclaimed player free agent or not is set as a player to be claimed.
 This gives a fair chance for the league to put their claim in.

 Now waiver wire priority usually depends on standings.
-For the opening weeks it might be based on draft order, but usually the worst teams in the league will have higher priority on the waiver wire.
+For the opening weeks, it might be based on draft order, but usually, the worst teams in the league will have a higher priority on the waiver wire.
 If you are looking to claim multiple players, you will need to rank them in the order you want them.
 This is required because of other league owners will be submitting waiver claims as well, and it will go in a snake order of priority.
 Our waiver wire articles will help identify the top targets.

 What Is Streaming In Fantasy Football?